 Note: This is part 4 of a planned 5 part series on sauna.
 Knowing my interest in indoor air quality an increasing number of people have been querying me about sauna ventilation so this a very quick draft of what I’ve learned so far.
 This as a living document and I will update it as we learn more.

 Note: While much of this is applicable to all saunas regardless of heat source, some of the following is focused on electric heated saunas.
 Wood fire saunas function a bit differently and need somewhat different and potentially greater ventilation.
 Designing ventilation to attain healthy air and a healthy CO2 level for bathers is applicable to all saunas.

 IMPORTANT: I am not a doctor nor do I have any specialist medical or scientific training.
 I am a journalist.
 My job is to try to make complicated things more quickly and easily digestible – distill dozens or hundreds of hours of reading, research and interviews in to a 5-minute read.

-COVID Note: Numerous researchers have pointed out that when we exhale CO2 that we also exhale viruses, including Covid.
-Similar to VOC’s and Carcinogens, CO2 is a proxy for the amount of viruses that may be in the air.
-A doubling of CO2 levels also means a doubling of viruses and a doubling of the risk of Covid infection.
+COVID Note: When we exhale CO2 we also exhale viruses (pathogens), including Covid.
+Similar to VOC’s and Carcinogens, CO2 is a proxy for the amount of pathogens that may be in the air.
+A doubling of CO2 levels also means a likely doubling of pathogens and so a potential doubling of the risk of Covid infection.